Why Real Estate Agents Still Fax (And How to Do It for Free)

 - Mobile-friendly.
 You're not always at a desk.
 The service needs to work from a phone browser without downloading an app.

 - Speed.
 When a deal is closing today and the lender needs a form now, a 10-minute delivery queue is too slow.
-Look for under two minutes.
+Look for a clear current status instead of a fixed speed promise.

 Common Fax Scenarios in Real Estate Transactions